oconnelltoby/UserDataCollection/CLI/README.md

 # CLI

-A command lint interface tool for tasks such as linting
+A command line interface tool for tasks such as linting